imazen/imageflow-dotnet-server/CONFIGURATION.md

 # TOML Configuration for Imageflow.Server.Host

 Hooray!
 You no longer need a build step to deploy Imageflow Server.
-We're publishing a precompiled project that uses Imageflow.Server.Configuration, and auto-restarts when you edit imageflow.toml (we hope).
+We're publishing a precompiled project that uses Imageflow.Server.Configuration.

 That said, having a repository with your configuration and some automated deploy/CI is still a GREAT idea, so you may copy/paste Imageflow.Server.Host into your own project, or use it as a reference for your own deployment.

 **NOTE: This is a work-in-progress, bugs may exist, and error messages when you mess the config file up may be confusing.
 Please report any issues.**

+#### Known issues

+* Doesn't auto-restart when you edit imageflow.toml
+* env.HOME doesn't work on windows.
+Use env.TEMP instead for a good default image cache folder
+* app.wwwroot shouldn't be used, wwwroot isn't reliably defined and is just a bad idea with ASP.NET 7.
+Use '${app.approot}/public' instead.
+* No support for configuring S3 or Azure or remote HTTP sources yet.
+It's tricky to get just right and in an extensible way; I've supported &lt;resizer> in Web.config for 15 years, so I want to avoid breakage.

 ## General ASP.NET deployment help.